What is it?

 - Cold sores (Herpes labialis).
 Research so far suggests that applying 6% tea tree oil gel 5 times daily does not significantly improve cold sores.

 - Allergic skin reactions to nickel.
 Developing evidence suggests that undiluted tea tree oil may reduce the area and redness skin reactions in people who are allergic to contact with nickel.
+Also some early evidence suggests that applying diluted tea tree oil to the skin before nickel exposure reduces skin reactions in people allergic to nickel.

-- Vaginal infections.
+- Vaginal bacterial infections.
 Some studies suggest tea tree oil may be beneficial for some vaginal infections caused by bacteria.

 - Ear infections.